 - Medication to ease symptoms and inflammation

 - A change in eating habits.
-For example, if your child has celiac disease, cutting gluten from his diet will ease his symptoms.
+For example, if your child has celiac disease, cutting gluten from their diet will ease their symptoms.
 Kids with IBD may go on an elimination diet or receive special formula through a feeding tube.

 - Surgery to remove inflamed or damaged areas of the intestine in some IBD cases, though this is rare

 You won't have to deal with your child’s condition alone.
-Your doctor will set up a care team to help you manage her treatment and daily life.
+Your doctor will set up a care team to help you manage their treatment and daily life.
 Team members may include:

 - A doctor and nurse to focus on medical care

-- A nutritionist to help you plan a diet that will ease her symptoms and provide the nutrients she needs to grow
+- A nutritionist to help you plan a diet that will ease their symptoms and provide the nutrients they need to grow

 - A social worker who can connect you with helpful resources